davel/msc-security-awareness-team-1/docs/Server Setup.md

 * Simulate game events which are based on NPS interaction and players

-Attacks – the attacks that will be simulated in the servers are as follow and the outcome from them will be used in the scans which will be performed on Wazuh and Green Bone:
+Attacks – the attacks that will be simulated in the servers are as follow and the outcome from them will be used in the scans which will be performed on Wazuh and Greenbone:
 * Brute force
 * SQL injection
 * XSS (Cross-scripting)